 “(v)(I) At least 100 participants shall be placed with host employers that also employ registered apprentices.

-“(II) Host employers may be those that participate in the summer youth jobs program through the District of Columbia Public Schools’ Career Ready Internship Program.”.
+“(II) For the purposes of this sub-subparagraph, host employers may be those that participate in the summer youth jobs program through the District of Columbia Public Schools’ Career Ready Internship Program.”.

 (ii) Subparagraph (B) is amended by striking the phrase “weeks.” and inserting the phrase “weeks; provided, that Opportunity Youth may be employed for up to 12 weeks.” in its place.